jonnymind/SIRPAS/Source/Base_Module/Advantages/Nimble_crowder.md

-This advantage allows to exchange the place in a [ranking]($RulebookAddress#ranking) or [multiranking]($RulebookAddress#multiranking) with any character from their party that scored in a lower position, in those rankings where being placed high is advantageous, or raise in the ranking where higher places are disadvantageous.
+This advantage allows to exchange the place in a [ranking]($RulebookAddress#ranking) or [multiranking]($RulebookAddress#multiranking) with any character from their party that scored in a lower position in those rankings where being placed high is advantageous, or raise in the ranking where higher places are disadvantageous.